ERMS/Eventbox/README.md

 Are you able to PATCH A BUG or CREATED NEW FEATURE for the project?
 MAKE A PULL REQUEST!!!

-There is none yet any documents that regards in contributing in the project.
+There are no available documents with regards to the contribution of the project.
-But before sending a pulling request, make sure to include the following:
+Please include the following when sending a pulling request:
   - Problem (issue) related to the system.
-  - Your feature or solution to the problem
+  - A proposed solution or feature to address the issues
-  - Indicate How your feature solves the problem
+  - Description of the feature in solving the issues raised
-  - Documentation of the feature
+  - Documentation of the proposed feature or solution

 Read more @ https://guides.github.com/activities/contributing-to-open-source/ about contributing on projects.

 #Community

-Feel free to post questions, suggestions, recommendation and issues regarding to the project.
+Feel free to post questions, suggestions, recommendation and issues regarding the project.
 - Google Group: https://groups.google.com/forum/?hl=en#!forum/eventbox-community

 #Creators